 I love to be helpful to people, and I love to help students improve their performance in classes and on tests.
 I have an excellent track record of strong performances in graded classes and on standardized tests.
 I am confident that I can help any student take their performance to the next level in any of several academic subject areas, especially math and chemistry, and on standardized tests.

-Washington University in St Louis - PhD, Inorganic Chemistry
+Graduate Degree: Washington University in St Louis - PHD, Inorganic Chemistry

 SAT Math: 800

 Sports (especially soccer), puzzles (jigsaw, crossword, soduku), Music (Classical and Classic Rock), and Bicycling

 ACCUPLACER Arithmetic Prep

 MCAT Critical Analysis and Reasoning Skills

 DAT Survey of the Natural Sciences

 Elementary School Math